Autumn is not solely about the leaves turning. There are plants to plant for fall garden color to add more splashes of color to autumns palette.

 - Several long blooming cycles

-Our Toad Lily is now in flower.
-Its delicate blooms are amazing.
-The blossom’s prominent stamen gives it a kind of passion flower look, and the shape and color of the blossoms are reminiscent of orchids.
+The toad lily blossom’s prominent stamen gives it a kind of passion flower look, and the shape and color of the blossoms are reminiscent of orchids.
 We love seeing these bright and cheery blooms when not much else is left to bloom.

 Gorgeous Goldfinches and One Goldfinch Rescue

 Fernando finally flew away when he was startled by the flick of LeAura’s braid as she was shaking a mosquito away from her ears.
-She and the “kids” were outside with the bird getting eaten alive by mosquitos just to help out the bird.
-But that’s how we roll. 😉
+She and the “kids” were outside with the bird getting eaten alive by mosquitos, but when it comes to saving a bird, none of that matters!

 If you love birds, you’ll enjoy this really cool tool that allows you to click through to see the bird’s colors for each month of the year.